spacer

 Chiqui Arce The surname Arce is funny.
 But to give yourself the moniker 'Chiqui' is inspired.
 Real name Francisco Javier Arce, Chiqui earned a decent reputation as a right-back for Paraguay during the finals of the 1998 and 2002 World Cups, although he's still known more for the quality of his name rather than his darting runs and dead-ball ability.

-Ars Bandeet Ok, so this article is quickly starting to look like a wind-up, but legend has it (backed up by a few quick google searches) that in the 70's the Algerian national team included a player called Ars Bandeet.
+Ars Bandeet Ok, so this article is quickly starting to look like a wind-up, but legend has it (backed up by a few quick Google searches) that in the 70's the Algerian national team included a player called Ars Bandeet.
 That's good enough for us.

 Tunji Banjo Nigerian international who, along with fellow countryman John Chiedozie, starred for Leyton Orient back in the 1980's.
 It's almost a shame that he was a pretty decent player, if he'd been completely pants he'd have provided some great ammunition for journalists and post-match wisecracks about barn doors, cow's bottoms etc.